 Full-time faculty working with students: 24

-Fields of Study: Theoretical and Applied Econometrics, Applied Microeconomics, Economic Theory, Financial Economics, Game Theory, Political Economics, Energy Economics, Development Economics, Industrial Organization and Regulation, Labor Economics, Macroeconomics, Public Finance, Health Economics.
+Fields of Study: Theoretical and Applied Econometrics, Applied Microeconomics, Economic Theory, Financial Economics, Game Theory, Political Economics, Energy Economics, Development Economics, Empirical Industrial Organization, Labor Economics, Macroeconomics, Public Finance, Health Economics.

 Degrees awarded: PhD in Economics with a Major Concentration in Econometrics and Quantitative Economics (STEM designated), Ph.D. in Economics with an M.A. in Statistics, and an additional Major Concentration in Finance.
 An M.A. degree is awarded to students pursuing Ph.D. in Statistics when they complete the requirements for M.A. in Economics with a Ph.D. in Statistics.
 It is also awarded to students who complete all the requirements for the Ph.D. in Economics working toward their dissertation.